airbytehq/airbyte/docs/integrations/sources/freshchat.md

 | `start_date` | `string` | Start date.  |  |
 | `account_name` | `string` | Account Name.
 The unique account name for your Freshchat instance |  |

+To get started, and obtain the API key;
+- navigate to Admin > CONFIGURE > API Tokens page
+- click the Generate Token button.
+The authentication server returns the access token.

+See more in the [API doc](https://developers.freshchat.com/api/#authentication)

 ## Streams
 | Stream Name | Primary Key | Pagination | Supports Full Sync | Supports Incremental |
 |-------------|-------------|------------|---------------------|----------------------|